Go Back

 • 1/8 teaspoon salt

-• 1/2 cup Greek yogurt or regular yogurt (plain, vanilla or sub in desired flavor)
+• 3/4 cup Greek yogurt or regular yogurt (plain, vanilla or sub in desired flavor)

-• 1/2 cup Mixed berries
+• 1/2 cup mixed berries (or other desired fruit)

 Instructions

-• Preheat the oven to 350 degrees F. Line a muffin tray with 9 silicone muffin cups.
+• Preheat the oven to 350 degrees F. Line a muffin tray with 9 paper liners or silicone muffin cups.
 Alternatively, you can grease a muffin tin with non-stick cooking spray or coconut oil.
 This is an important step as this will help you get the granola cups out much more easily.

 • Bake the granola cups in the oven for 18-20 minutes.

 • Allow the cups to cool for at least 30 minutes before removing them from the muffin pan.
-Otherwise they might fall apart.
+Otherwise, they might fall apart.

 Notes